Debunking Myths About Pets Flying in Cargo: Expert Insights for Safe and Informed Pet Travel

 Myth: The pet cargo hold is not pressurized.

-Unless you are planning on driving your pet or having a friend drive your pet, it is safer and faster to send your pet by air than it is to have a ground transportation company drive them.
-Long distance ground transportation can be more distressing for a pet than flying, and also more potentially complex and even dangerous due to the amount of time it takes, variance in ground transport companies, and the number of stops/starts/driver breaks involved.
+Unless you plan on driving your pet personally or having a friend drive it, relocating your pet by air may be safer and faster than having a ground transportation company drive them.
+Long distance ground transportation can be more distressing for a pet than flying, and potentially more dangerous due to the amount of time it takes, variance in ground transport companies, and the number of stops/starts/driver breaks involved.
 While personal driving may be an option for short distances, long-distance ground transportation can be more distressing and potentially riskier for pets than flying.
 Air travel can be faster and safer, especially when entrusted to experienced pet transport professionals.

 Ready to start planning your pet's safe move?
-Contact us to set up a consultation.
+Learn more about how we move pets >